Minchalasaiteja/AGENSTOCK/README.md

 - Add unit tests for `stock_service` (happy-path + edge cases) and `pdf_generator`
 - Add integration tests using Playwright to automatically capture screenshots and test UI flows
 - Add role-based feature toggles and per-user preferences persisted in DB

----

-If you want, I can now:

-- Scan the repository and auto-generate a per-file function table and add it to this README.
-- Run the screenshot script here (I attempted earlier but environment restrictions blocked installs).
-I can provide exact terminal commands to run locally.
-- Convert ASCII diagrams into PNG/SVG images and add them to `docs/diagrams/` (I have already added a few SVGs).

-Tell me which of the above follow-ups you'd like me to run next.